devlinb/react-native-simple-survey/README.md

 |enabled|Boolean indicating if this component should be enabled.|

-The onPress equivilent (feel free to have fun, so long as the user indicates something) has to call the ````onPress```` lambda that is passed in.
+The onPress equivalent (feel free to have fun, so long as the user indicates something) has to call the ````onPress```` lambda that is passed in.
 At its most boring this looks like

 ````JSX
 const renderNext = (onPress, enabled) => {